pritchardlabatpsu/goloco/README.md

         ├──
 ```

-### Modify .env File:
+### Modify .env file:
-The .env file will contain the following environmental variable specifying the PATH to the inference models from above.
-Change the PATH to the ceres-infer directory on your local machine prior to building the container.
+The .env file will contain the following environmental variables specifying the PATH to the inference models from above and specifying the CPU type.
+Change the CERES_INFER_MODELS_PATH to the ceres-infer directory on your local machine prior to building the container.
 The directory will be mounted on the container during the build process.
+Change the CPU variable to either "intel" or "apple_silicon" depending on the CPU on your device.

 ```
-CERES_INFER_MODELS_PATH=C:\Users\shasa\Desktop\ceres-infer
+CERES_INFER_MODELS_PATH=C:\Users\shasa\Desktop\ceres-infer <- change PATH to your local directory with inference models CPU=intel <- change to apple_silicon if CPU is apple based
 ```

 ## Run with Docker:
 If you wish to run goloco on your local machine, it is **recommended** to launch it as a Docker container which is fully configured to develop the application environment and launch the application services with little manual input.
 This procedure requires prior installation of [Docker desktop](https://www.docker.com/products/docker-desktop/).
-A public prebuilt image is included in the Docker hub under the name, "shossainova1\goloco-webapp".
-Although not required prior to running step 1 below, this image can be pulled with the command ```docker pull shossainova1\goloco-webapp```.
+Public prebuilt images are included in the Dockerhub under the name, "shossainova1\goloco-webapp".
+Images are available for intel CPUs tagged "shossainova1\goloco-webapp:intel" and apple silicon CPUs tagged "shossainova1\goloco-webapp:apple_silicon".
+Although not required prior to running step 1 below, this image can be pulled with the command ```docker pull shossainova1\goloco-webapp:{CPU}```, replacing {CPU} with the correct CPU tag.

 ### Step 1: Run Docker Compose:
 Prior to launching this application, please see the [data](#data) section for instructions on downloading the core predictive models and modifying environmental variables in the source code.